idfive/Developer-Documentation/docs/accessibility/02-cms-editors.md

 **Use semantic formatting appropriately:**

-- **Bold text**: For strong emphasis or key terms
+- **Bold text**: For strong emphasis or key terms.
+Avoid overuse.
-- *Italic text*: For mild emphasis, foreign words, or titles
+- _Italic text_: For mild emphasis, foreign words, or titles.
+Avoid overuse.
 - Avoid using all caps for emphasis (screen readers may spell out each letter)

 **Avoid using formatting solely for visual appeal:**

 - Don't make text bold just to make it look bigger
 - Don't use italic text as a substitute for proper heading structure
 - Use proper heading styles instead of bold text for section headers